1. The company's values do not resonate with you.

 If I told you that the average person will spend 92,120 hours of their lives working, you’d want to ensure you can be true to yourself whilst you do it.
 If you cannot be yourself in the workplace, then you may be wondering: what’s the point?

 Pretending to be someone you’re not, or being inauthentic, can easily lead to burnout and unhappiness within the workplace.
+If you can relate to this, then this is one of the tell-tale signs that you should find a new job.

 Alternatively, if you’re in a work environment that embraces your authenticity, expect to see a huge increase in employee engagement, trust, and long-lasting, beneficial relationships.